Let Our Team Fight for You & Your Family

-Because elderly nursing home residents cannot always speak up for themselves, it is crucial that family members and loved ones know the signs of nursing home abuse and neglect.
+Because elderly nursing home residents cannot always speak up for themselves, it is crucial that family members and loved ones know the signs of nursing home abuse.

-Some of the most common signs of nursing home abuse and neglect include:
+Some of the most common signs of nursing home abuse include:

 - Unexplained injuries, such as cuts, bruises, broken bones, head injuries, etc.